Canberra Raiders: 2020s

 Canberra finished the 2020 NRL season in fifth place narrowly missing out on fourth place.
 The club would then go on to defeat Cronulla-Sutherland and the Sydney Roosters to set up a preliminary final match against Melbourne.
 Canberra would go on to lose the preliminary final to Melbourne at Suncorp Stadium which ended their season.

 Canberra started the 2021 NRL season as one of the club's expected to finish in the top four and challenge for the premiership.
 After a good start to the year winning the opening two matches, Canberra would only win once in the next seven games.
 After round 16, Canberra found themselves in 13th place on the table after losing 44–6 against the Gold Coast.
 The club would then spark an end of season revival winning five of the next eight matches to be just outside the finals places.
 In the final round of the season, Canberra needed to beat the Sydney Roosters and hope other results went their way in order to qualify for the finals.
 Canberra would lose the match 40–16, which saw them finish the year in 10th place.

 Canberra started the 2022 NRL season poorly which included a run of five straight losses.
 By round 14, Canberra were 11th on the table and looked unlikely to reach the top 8 until the club went on to win eight of their last ten matches to leapfrog Brisbane into 8th place.
-In week one of the finals, Canberra upset Melbourne 28-20 at AAMI Park.
-The following week, Canberra were defeated 40-4 by Parramatta which ended their season.
+In week one of the finals, Canberra upset Melbourne 28–20 at Melbourne Rectangular Stadium.
+The following week, Canberra were defeated 40–4 by Parramatta which ended their season.

+Canberra would finish the 2023 NRL season in 8th place as they qualified for the finals.
+In week one, the club were eliminated by Newcastle, losing 30–28 after extra-time.
+The loss also meant that Canberra's premiership drought would be extended to a 30th season.

+In the 2024 NRL season, Canberra finished 9th on the table which was equal on points with 8th placed Newcastle, however the club missed the finals due to a worse for/against record.
+The club were all but wrote off from playing in the finals after their round 24 loss against North Queensland but managed to record three wins to close out the season including upset victories over Penrith and the Sydney Roosters.

+In the 2025 NRL season, Canberra claimed the minor premiership for the first time since 1990 after recording a dominant regular season.
+Canberra went into the finals series as heavy favourites to make their first grand final since 2019 but would go on to lose both finals matches against Brisbane and Cronulla.
+The finals game against Brisbane was described as one of the greatest finals matches in modern times with the game going to extra-time where Canberra would be defeated 29-28.
+Canberra head coach Ricky Stuart was awarded with the Dally M head coach of the year for his efforts throughout the season.